Magnetic Resonance Imaging (MRI)

 Find a Location

 Magnetic Resonance Imaging (MRI) is a radiation-free, usually non-invasive way to produce high-quality pictures inside the body from multiple planes.
-MRI picks up the body’s radiofrequency signals and converts them into three-dimensional images.
+The machine picks up the body’s radiofrequency signals and converts them into three-dimensional images.

-The patient is asked a series of questions by the MRI scheduler to ensure he or she is a candidate for MRI, before being directed to lie on a table within a large circular tunnel.
+The patient is asked a series of questions by the scheduler to ensure they are a candidate for this procedure, before being directed to lie on a table within a large circular tunnel.

 What is an Open MRI?

 Crozer-Chester Medical Center offers an open-bore MRI or open MRI, which boasts a bore opening of nearly 2.3 feet in diameter, and has almost 1 foot of free space between a patient’s body and the magnet.
 The goal of this design is to make patients who may be larger and/or claustrophobic feel more at ease.

 The Siemens Espree 1.5T MRI enables a higher level of image quality not possible before in an open MRI.